BradleyMarie/bradleymarie.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi, I'm Brad!
-I'm a software developer living in Seattle and working at
+I'm a software developer living in Los Angeles and working at
-Amazon.
+Google.
 I've been a software developer since I graduated from Northwestern University (which is confusingly in Illinois) in 2012.
-I've been at Amazon since September 2016 working on the Amazon Channels team.
-Before that, I worked for 4 years working at Microsoft on the Windows Performance team.</p>
+I've been at Google since June 2017.
+I joined Google after 5 years in the rainy Pacific Northwest where I worked at both Amazon and Microsoft.</p>

 <p>I love software problems of all kinds, and I'm at home working anywhere
 in the stack.
-At Amazon, my time has primarily been spent working with distributed systems.
-In the Amazon world, that means web services which interact via HTTP and store their data in NoSQL backends.</p>
+At Amazon and Google, my time has primarily been spent working with distributed systems.
+In the Amazon world, that meant web services which interact via HTTP and store their data in NoSQL backends.
+At Google, that means Stubby and and magical distributed database backends like Spanner.</p>

 <p>On the other end of the spectrum, my time at Microsoft was spent fixing issues
-across the Windows codebase that issues that impact an individual client.To give a sense of how broad that charter was, code I wrote ships today in the Xbox One hypervisor, the NT kernel, the HoloLens video capture pipeline, and the Windows Performance Analyzer just list a few components.</p>
+across the Windows codebase that issues that impact an individual client.
+To give a sense of how broad that charter was, code I wrote ships today in the Xbox One hypervisor, the NT kernel, the HoloLens video capture pipeline, and the Windows Performance Analyzer just list a few components.</p>